rOpenGov/psData/README.md

 ```

 ```
-## Error: invalid class "HomogList" object: Not all elements have class
+## Error: invalid class "DataFrameConstr" object: column a does not inherit
-## function
+## from numeric
 ```

 This returns an error because `a` is constrained to be strictly positive,